openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 ```
 Host and Port are taken from the 1.x modbus config.

-Within the top level ``Bridge`` there are one or more second level bridges that replace the former slave configurations.
-The poll frequency can now be set per slave, so you may want to define different poll cycles up to your needs.
-The slave ``Bridge`` configs go inside the top level config.
-For the four pollers defined in this example the 2.x configuration looks like this:
+Within the top level `Bridge` there are one or more second level bridges that replace the former `slave` configurations.
+The poll frequency can now be set per `poller`, so you may want to define different poll cycles up to your needs.
+The slave `Bridge` configs go inside the top level config.
+For the four `poller`s defined in this example the 2.x configuration looks like this:

 ```
 Bridge modbus:tcp:wago [ host="192.168.2.9", port=502, id=1 ] {